 - “How do I continue to optimize for cost and for performance to guarantee SLAs?”

 - “How do I ensure Ops teams are as efficient and as automated as possible?”

 - “How do I empower application owners to leverage self-service to solve their own issues easily to improve agility?”

-The challenges of managing disparate big data technologies both on-premise and in the cloud can be solved with a comprehensive approach to operational planning.
+The challenges of managing disparate modern data stack technologies both on-premise and in the cloud can be solved with a comprehensive approach to operational planning.
 In this blog series, we will dive deeper into each stage of the cloud adoption lifecycle and provide practical advice for every part of the journey.
 Upcoming posts will outline the best practices for the planning, migration, operation, and optimization phases of this lifecycle.

 About HDInsight application platform

-The HDInsight application platform provides a one-click deployment experience for discovering and installing popular applications from the big data ecosystem.
+The HDInsight application platform provides a one-click deployment experience for discovering and installing popular applications from the modern data stack ecosystem.
 The applications cater to a variety of scenarios such as data ingestion, data preparation, data management, cataloging, lineage, data processing, analytical solutions, business intelligence, visualization, security, governance, data replication, and many more.
 The applications are installed on edge nodes which are created within the same Azure Virtual Network boundary as the other cluster nodes so you can access these applications in a secure manner.